-There are several devotional gatherings weekly throughout the metro area, including every Sunday at both the Portland and Beaverton Bahá’í Centers.
-To see more of the activities each week, please visit the website calendar at portlandbahai.org for a listing of discussion gatherings, devotionals, children’s classes, and youth activities.
+There are many devotional gatherings weekly throughout the metro area, including every Sunday at both the Portland and Beaverton Bahá’í Centers.
+Bahá’í Center of Lake Oswego hosts many events each month, which are posted on their Facebook page.
+To see more of the activities, please visit the website calendar at portlandbahai.org for a listing of discussion gatherings, devotionals, children’s classes, and youth activities.
 The website is the place to check for last-minute changes in events!

 Please like us on Facebook: “Portland Metro Baha’i Community” and “Baha’i Center of Lake Oswego.”

 To watch the 50-minute film Light to the World, about the life of Bahá’u’lláh and the impact of His teachings on people around the world, go to http://www.bahai.org/light-to-the-world/ or click HERE.